groovemonkey/jekyll-foundation-base/readme.md

+# THIS REPOSITORY HASN'T BEEN UPDATED IN ~13 YEARS (as of 2025) SO I'M ARCHIVING IT.

 # Jekyll + Foundation CSS #

 I love Zurb's Foundation framework, and Jekyll is a great tool for preventing code duplication while building static HTML/CSS/js websites.